ecmwf-actions/build-package/README.md

 npm install
 ```

+A post-install script will deploy Git pre-commit hook, that conveniently runs a lint check, builds the action and stages the changes.
+To skip the hook, simply add `--no-verify` switch to the Git commit command.

 ### Build Action

 This action transpiles its code into a self-contained script, pulling in all of its dependencies.
-Please make sure to run the build command after _any_ changes and stage `dist/` directory.
+This will happen automatically by the installed pre-commit hook, but in case you do not have it install just make sure to run the build command manually after _any_ changes and stage `dist/` directory.

 ```
 npm run build